 How flexible is the theme?

 A static theme won’t do you any good when you want to change the page layout in a couple of months.
 Make sure to choose a theme that is flexible in its appearance as well as its functionality.
 Don’t choose a design that screams for full-width images when you only need a well-presented place to write your poetry.
 Check what happens to a theme when you turn off all massive images; does it still function?
 And is it possible to change colors, fonts and other visual elements?
+Many themes, like Total, come with a number of demo examples that give you an idea of all the different styles it can handle.

 Your theme should have ample room for widgets, plus it should support featured images and offer multi-language support.
 Lots of themes have a page builder on board; these help you construct your bespoke layout.
 But, this is something you should be careful with because these could generate less than stellar code that hinders your SEO.